-The System Settings section includes the most common settings required by administrators to maintain and control a Moxa switch.
+The Basic Settings section includes the most common settings required by administrators to maintain and control a Moxa switch.

-System Information
+System Identification

-Define System Information items to make it easier to identify different switches that are connected to your network.
+System Identification items are displayed at the top of the web console and will be included in alarm emails.
+You can configure the System Identification items to make it easier to identify different switches that are connected to your network.